 Applicants must have graduated from an accredited medical school and be eligible for appointment in the occupation for which the recipient was trained.
 Additionally, applicants must be currently enrolled in or matched to a residency and training in an eligible specialty.
 Lastly, applicants must have at least two years remaining in a residency/fellowship program.
 Preference is given to veterans, and individuals who are, or will be, participating in residency programs in health facilities located in rural areas; operated by the Indian Health Service or an affiliated entity; or with underserved healthcare facilities of the VA.

-• Other specialties will be considered based on needs of the VA
+• Other specialties will be considered based on VA needs.

 VA Health Professions Scholarship Program